You can contact LEARNZ, part of CORE Education, at:

 As well as great voyages, Tangaroa played an important part in the lives of early Māori.
 When Pakeha began arriving in New Zealand they often said how skilful the Māori people were at fishing and diving for food.
 Fish was one of the main sources of protein for Māori.

 Apart from food, Tangaroa also provided many other things that were used in day to day living.
 Shark and whale oil was used to preserve birds in hue (or gourds), whale bones were used to make weapons and jewellery, and shells from the paua were used on carved whare tipuna (or meeting houses).

-It is a belief of many Māori people that the sea and its bounty is a Taonga Tuku iho – a treasure that has been passed down from previous generations.
-For that reason, it must be looked after to pass to future generations.
+Māori people believe that the sea is a Taonga Tuku iho – a treasure that has been passed down from past generations.
+By looking after this treasure, the ocean will keep providing for the future.